BioImageTools/iss-nf/README.md

 1. **Prepare Your Dataset**

    Before running the workflow, ensure that your data is prepared and follows our naming scheme for images.
 This ensures the workflow can locate and process your files correctly.
-The naming scheme is structured as: " r#Round_c#ChannelName.tiff "  where `r#` corresponds to the round number and `c#` to the channel name.
+The naming scheme is structured as: " r#Round_ChannelName.tiff "  where `r#` corresponds to the round number followd by channel name.

 2. **Modify the configuration files**